PhantomKnight287/aero/README.md

 flutter build apk              # Build Android APK, the native configuration isn't done for anything other than android
 ```

+> [!IMPORTANT]
+> This application uses `<activity-alias>` and hence running the build on android without a build cache would fail, even in debug mode.
+The fix of this is to open the `android` folder in Android Studio and run a build.
+Once its done, the flutter commands can run just fine

 ### OpenAPI Client Generation

 Regenerate the Dart API client from the OpenAPI schema: